-- 1) Follow the instructions on the previous page through step 2f.
+- 1) Follow the above instructions through step 2f.
 Then proceed with the following instructions. - a) Connect the incoming white cord wire to the blue #1, orange #3, and red #8 wires in the motor connection box. - b) Connect the incoming black cord wire to the yellow #4 wire in the motor connection box. - c) The motor connection box wires; white #2, brown J and black #5 are joined to themselves with a yellow wire nut. - d) Double check your connections and replace the cover.
 Install your power plug.